danielbarry/widomakr/readme.md

 The tool has been designed to be operated via the terminal so that it may be used easily with other tools to create powerful testing arsenals.

+## Installation

+For installation, you will require:

+  * Git (Repository tool)
+  * Java (JRE - Java runtime environment)
+  * Javac (JDK - Java compiler)

+In a directory (such as `widomakr`) you wish to install this program, run:

+    git clone git@github.com:danielbarry/widomakr.git